DietVds/CertifiedMaxSAT/README.md

 ## Building the solver

-Run the `build.sh` script to extract the minisat and qmaxsat archives, combine them, apply the patches to them and build the final solver:
+Run the `build.sh` script to extract the MiniSat and QMaxSAT archives, combine them, apply the patches to them and build the final solver:

 ```console
 ./scripts/build.sh